1. Hardware

 - ANRedlich/trossen_ai_stationary_real_pi03

-Full fine tuned from pi0_base, see Figs 9 and 10.
+Full fine tuned from pi0_base, see High Dexterity Figs 6b-d and 7.

 Simulated robot pi0 models: